wp-plugins/import-users-from-csv-with-meta/readme.txt

 == Changelog ==

+= 1.2.1 =
+*	Thanks to Graham May we have fixed a problem when meta keys have a blank space and also we have improved plugin security using filter_input() and filter_input_array() functions instead of $_POSTs

 = 1.2 =
 *	From this version, plugin can both insert new users and update new ones.
 Thanks to Nick Gallop from Weston Graphics.